 In their struggle to develop huge, full and maximally striated chests, many bodybuilders are willing to try anything and soon end up lost and confused in the wonderland of fancy, over-the-top complex chest movements that claim to offer superior benefits when compared to the classic exercises used by the legends of the Golden Age of bodybuilding.

 While there are plenty of effective exercises that build the chest, there are a few essential chest exercises that should never be forgotten and neglected because they have helped build some of the most impressive physiques of all time in this game.
 So if your pecs are lagging, going back to the basics can help you tap further into their growth potential.

-Here are the 6 must-do exercises that carry the reputation of the ultimate builders of full, round and thick pairs of muscular squares!
+Here are 6 must-do exercises that carry the reputation of the ultimate builders of full, round and thick chest!

 #1.
 The bench press